This post may contain affiliate links. Read my whole disclosure here.

 I’m still in the phase of implementing this in my life, but it already seems a great idea!

 5. Asking for help

-When I feel calm again, I go back to them and I handle the situation in a right way.
+When I feel calm again, I go back to them, and I handle the situation in the right way.